mbpfws/elecosys-app/CONTEXT_DIARY.md

 - Need to implement the database schema in Supabase
 - Need to copy and adapt more Materio components
 - Need to implement user profile management
+- Need to fix TypeScript 'any' types in PricingSection component - FIXED

 ## Reference Documents